-DOB:
+Name of Pupil: DOB:

-Class:
+Illness: Class:

-Reason for Mediation:
+Name of Medication: Reason for Mediation:

-How long is the medication required for:
+Date dispensed: How long is the medication required for:

-Method:
+Dosage required: Method:

-Adult / Self-administration:
+Timings: Adult / Self-administration:

+Storage requirements: I

+Parent / Carer's confirmation:

-e medication and ensure that it is clearly labelled with the must also ensure the safe disposal of any unused
+I understand that I must supply the school with the medication and ensure that it is clearly labelled with the child's name, dosage and that it must be in date.
+I must also ensure the safe disposal of any unused medication.

-Print name:
+Signed: Print name: Relationship to child: Date:

+Headteacher's confirmation:

+I agree that the school will administer medication as supplied by the parent / carer of the child named above, in accordance with the details on this form.

 Date:

-•

-as supplied by the parent / carer of the child named abov
+A signed copy of this form should be sent to the Parent / Carer once completed.

-Friezland Primary School

-Record of medication given to pupils by staff

-Date Child's name Time given Name of medication Dosage given Signed by administrator Initials Any later reaction
+Friezland Primary School Record of medication given to pupils by staff Date Child's name Time given Name of medication Dosage given Signed by administrator Initials Any later reaction